maxzaleski/the-arduino-arc/readme.md

 ### Step 1.
 Motor-Axle connector
 In order to connect the axle to a motor, made a 3d print sketch of a connector

+PS: The sketch is a courtesy of (TimeWaster)[https://www.thingiverse.com/thing:3968808/files]